Yuli Gurriel Player Props: Marlins vs. Tigers

 Yuli Gurriel At The Plate

-- Gurriel has 11 doubles, three triples, three home runs and 21 walks while batting .265.
+- Gurriel is hitting .265 with 11 doubles, three triples, three home runs and 21 walks.

-- In 4.6% of his games this season, he has hit a long ball, and 1.2% of his trips to the dish.
+- In 4.5% of his games this season, he has gone deep, and 1.2% of his trips to the plate.

 - In 18 games this season, Gurriel has picked up an RBI, with more than one RBI once.